Frederick Byron (cricketer)

-The son of George Byron, 7th Baron Byron, he was born at Cheltenham in February 1822.
+Early life

+Byron was born at Cheltenham in February 1822.
+He was a younger son of George Byron, 7th Baron Byron and Elizabeth Mary Chandos-Pole, the daughter of Sacheverell Pole Esq., of Radbourne Hall.

 He was educated at Westminster School, before going up to Balliol College, Oxford.
 While studying at Oxford, Byron made a single appearance in first-class cricket for Oxford University against the Marylebone Cricket Club at Oxford in 1841.
 Batting twice in the match, he was dismissed for 6 runs by James Cobbett in the Oxford first-innings, while in their second-innings he was dismissed for 2 runs by the same bowler.
 He became a fellow at All Souls College in 1843.

+Career

 After graduating from Oxford, he became a member of Lincoln's Inn and was called to the bar in 1848.
 He was commissioned as a lieutenant in the Sherwood Foresters in April 1850.
 Byron was appointed as a deputy lieutenant for Essex in September 1853.
 He was promoted to captain in the Sherwood Foresters in March 1859.

-Byron married Mary Jane Wescomb in 1851, with the couple having three children.
-He died suddenly at Westminster in April 1861, predeceasing his father.
-Byron's son George later became the 9th Baron Byron upon the death of Bryon's elder brother, George Byron, 8th Baron Byron.
+Personal life

+In 1851, Byron married Mary Jane Wescomb, a daughter of the Rev. William Wescomb and Jane Douglas.
+Mary Jane's sister, Lucy Elizabeth Jane Wescomb, married his elder brother, George Byron, 8th Baron Byron.
+Another sister, Catherine Sarah Wilhelimna Wescomb, married Lord Frederick FitzRoy (youngest son of the 5th Duke of Grafton).
+Together, they lived at Thrumpton Hall and were the parents of three children: